0xPrecision/Demo_Shop_Bot/README.md

 - Catalog with categories, product pagination and filtering
 - Cart: add, remove, clear, and view items in one place
 - Automatic user profile creation after the first purchase
-- Autofill of contact details from profile when placing an order
+- Autofill contact details from profile when placing an order
 - Order placement with validation and FSM (step-by-step scenarios, all temporary states stored in Redis)
 - CRUD user profile with edit mode
 - Navigation and return to menu/catalog from any step